 Table 6-18.
-PHY Status Register (PHYSTS), address 10h
+PHY Status Register (PHYSTS), address 0x10

 Bit Bit Name Default Description 15 RESERVED 0, RO RESERVED: Write ignored, read as 0.
-14 MDIX MODE 0, RO MDIX mode as reported by the Auto-Negotiation logic: This bit will be affected by the settings of the MDIX_EN and FORCE_MDIX bits in the PHYCR register.
-When MDIX is enabled, but not forced, this bit will update dynamically as the Auto-MDIX algorithm swaps between MDI and MDIX configurations.
-1 = MDI pairs swapped (Receive on TPTD pair, Transmit on TPRD pair) 0 = MDI pairs normal (Receive on TRD pair, Transmit on TPTD pair) 13 RECEIVE ERROR 0, RO/LH Receive Error Latch: LATCH This bit will be cleared upon a read of the RECR register.
-1 = Receive error event has occurred since last read of RXERCNT (address 15h, Page 0).
+14 MDI-X mode 0, RO MDI-X mode as reported by the Auto-Negotiation logic: This bit will be affected by the settings of the MDIX_EN and FORCE_MDIX bits in the PHYCR register.
+When MDIX is enabled, but not forced, this bit will update dynamically as the Auto-MDIX algorithm swaps between MDI and MDI-X configurations.
+1 = MDI pairs swapped (Receive on TPTD pair, Transmit on TPRD pair) 0 = MDI pairs normal (Receive on TRD pair, Transmit on TPTD pair) 13 Receive Error Latch 0, RO/LH Receive Error Latch: This bit will be cleared upon a read of the RECR register.
+1 = Receive error event has occurred since last read of RXERCNT (address 0x15, Page 0).
 0 = No receive error event has occurred.
-12 POLARITY STATUS 0, RO Polarity Status: This bit is a duplication of bit 4 in the 10BTSCR register.
+12 Polarity Status 0, RO Polarity Status: This bit is a duplication of bit 4 in the 10BTSCR register.
 This bit will be cleared upon a read of the 10BTSCR register, but not upon a read of the PHYSTS register.
 1 = Inverted Polarity detected.
 0 = Correct Polarity detected.
-11 FALSE CARRIER SENSE 0, RO/LH False Carrier Sense Latch: LATCH This bit will be cleared upon a read of the FCSR register.
-1 = False Carrier event has occurred since last read of FCSCR (address 14h).
+11 False Carrier 0, RO/LH False Carrier Sense Latch: Sense Latch This bit will be cleared upon a read of the FCSR register.
+1 = False Carrier event has occurred since last read of FCSCR (address 0x14).
 0 = No False Carrier event has occurred.
-10 SIGNAL DETECT 0, RO/LL 100Base-TX qualified Signal Detect from PMA: This is the SD that goes into the link monitor.
-It is the AND of raw SD and descrambler lock, when address 16h, bit 8 (page 0) is set.
-When this bit is cleared, it will be equivalent to the raw SD from the PMD.
-9 DESCRAMBLER LOCK 0, RO/LL 100Base-TX Descrambler Lock from PMD.
+10 Signal Detect 0, RO/LL 100Base-TX unconditional Signal Detect from PMD.
+9 Descrambler Lock 0, RO/LL 100Base-TX Descrambler Lock from PMD.
+8 Page Received 0, RO Link Code Word Page Received: This is a duplicate of the Page Received bit in the ANER register, but this bit will not be cleared upon a read of the PHYSTS register.
+1 = A new Link Code Word Page has been received.
+Cleared on read of the ANER (address 0x06, bit 1).
+0 = Link Code Word Page has not been received.
+7 RESERVED 0, RO RESERVED: Writes ignored, read as 0.
+6 Remote Fault 0, RO Remote Fault: 1 = Remote Fault condition detected (cleared on read of BMSR (address 01h) register or by reset).
+Fault criteria: notification from Link Partner of Remote Fault through Auto-Negotiation.
+0 = No remote fault condition detected.
+5 Jabber Detect 0, RO Jabber Detect: This bit only has meaning in 10 Mb/s mode This bit is a duplicate of the Jabber Detect bit in the BMSR register, except that it is not cleared upon a read of the PHYSTS register.
+1 = Jabber condition detected.
+0 = No Jabber.
+4 Auto-Neg Complete 0, RO Auto-Negotiation Complete: 1 = Auto-Negotiation complete.
+0 = Auto-Negotiation not complete.
+3 Loopback Status 0, RO Loopback: 1 = Loopback enabled.
+0 = Normal operation.

 Table 6-18.
-PHY Status Register (PHYSTS), address 10h (continued)
+PHY Status Register (PHYSTS), address 0x10 (continued)